amirfaisalz/vantage/docs/PHASES.md

               Phase 5 ←───────┘
                   ↓
               Phase 6 → Phase 7
+                  ↓
+              Phase 8 (Can run parallel with 6)
 ```

-> **Note:** Phase 3 and Phase 4 can be developed in parallel after Phase 2 is complete.
+> **Note:** Phase 8 can be developed in parallel with Phase 6 as they target different aspects.